 The Early Childhood Hub hosts content by and for early childhood education practitioners, with a focus on pedagogy and practice in early childhood education.
-You’ll find articles and case studies on a range of topics linked to pedagogy, professional learning and child development, plus interviews with expert practitioners, articles from our Research Hub and our practitioner journal, Impact, plus links to resources from across the early childhood education community.
+You’ll find articles and case studies on a range of topics linked to pedagogy, professional learning and child development, plus interviews with expert practitioners, articles from our Research Hub and from our journal, Impact, plus links to resources from across the early childhood education community.

 So the Early Childhood Hub is a really brilliant development for the Chartered College of Teaching.
 It